thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 {: id="aws-ts-setup-cluster"}
 ## Setting up your ThoughtSpot cluster in AWS

-To set up a ThoughtSpot cluster in AWS, do the following:
+To set up a ThoughtSpot cluster in AWS, follow these steps:

-1. In AWS, navigate to the EC2 service dashboard by clicking **Services**, then **EC2**.
+1. On the AWS website, navigate to the EC2 service dashboard by clicking **Services**, then **EC2**.

      ![]({{ site.baseurl }}/images/navigate_to_ec2_dashboard.png "Navigate to the EC2 Dashboard")

 2. Make sure your selected region is correct in the top-right corner of the dashboard.
-   If not, select a different region you would like to launch your instance in.
+   If not, select your region.
 Let ThoughtSpot support know if you change your region.

 3. Start the process of launching a VM by clicking **Launch Instance**.

      ![]({{ site.baseurl }}/images/launch_instance.png "Launch an instance")

-4. Click the **My AMIs** tab, find the ThoughtSpot AMI from the list, and click **Select**.
+4. Click the **My AMIs** tab and search **ThoughtSpot** to find the ThoughtSpot AMI.

+5. Click **Select**.

 5. On the Choose an Instance Type page, select a ThoughtSpot-supported instance type.
    (See [ThoughtSpot AWS instance types]({{ site.baseurl }}/appliance/aws/configuration-options.html#thoughtspot-aws-instance-types).)